webservco/framework/docs/Helpers/DateHelper.md

 If you need to validate a date, do not format it beforehand.

+Use either format or validaton, but not both.

 ### `validate(string $date, string $format = 'Y-m-d')`

 Validate an already formatted date.